AdaCore/gnatstudio/docs/users_guide/extending.rst

 directory :file:`examples/python`.
 These are modules you might want to use, but more importantly that show how GPS can be extended from Python.

-If your script doesn't do what you expect it to do, there are several ways to debug it.
+If your script does not do what you expect it to do, there are several ways to debug it.
 The easiest is probably to add some :command:`print` statements.
 Since some output of the scripts is sometimes hidden by GPS (for example, for interactive commands), you might not see this output.
 In